The donut hole fills the gap in Medicare Part D prescription drug coverage. The donut hole is a temporary limit on what Part D will pay for medicines.

-Here's how it happens:
+Here's how it works:

 Members pay for all medicines to reach a deductible.
 Before Medicare helps pay for any medicines, each year members must pay the full deductible.
 Plans vary, but your deductible cannot be over $320 in 2015.
 Some plans do not have a deductible.